tarantool/doc/sphinx/reference_rock/shard.rst

         The number of replicas in each shard.

     **Replica**
         A complete copy of the data.
-The shard package handles both sharding and replication.
+The shard module handles both sharding and replication.
 One shard can contain one or more replicas.
         When a write occurs, the write is attempted on every replica in turn.
-        The shard package does not use the built-in replication feature.
+        The shard module does not use the built-in replication feature.

     **Shard**
         A subset of the tuples in the database partitioned according to the